SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Ilya Sutskever’s Team at OpenAI Built Tools to Control a Superhuman AI.md

 ## Metadata
 - Author: [[Maxwell Zeff]]
+- Date: 2023-12-15
 - Full Title: Ilya Sutskever’s Team at OpenAI Built Tools to Control a Superhuman AI
 - Category: #articles
+- Summary: Ilya Sutskever's team at OpenAI has developed tools to control a superhuman AI.
+They believe that superintelligence could be developed within the next ten years and it is crucial to ensure that it is aligned with human values and safe.
+The team's research paper proposes using smaller AI models to train superhuman AI models, as humans may not be sufficient to do so as AI becomes smarter.
+This is the first update from Sutskever since his status at OpenAI became unclear, but he is still involved in the company.
+The study found that training large AI models with smaller ones resulted in higher accuracy, but OpenAI does not consider it a complete solution to superalignment.
 - URL: https://gizmodo.com/openai-paper-control-superhuman-ai-ilya-sutskever-1851103323

 ## Highlights